junqiugao/Getting-and-Cleaning-Data-Course-Project/README.md

     4. Appropriately labels the data set with descriptive variable names.<br>
     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject(uploaded as Tidy.txt).<br>

-And the CodeBook.md contains all the variables and summaries calculated, along with units, and any other relevant information.
+And the CodeBook.md contains the meanings of the variables.